dukt/analytics-docs/Home.md

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Analytics.

+## Setup

+Go to Settings → Plugins → Analytics and follow the instructions to connect to Google Analytics.

 ## Learn more

 - [Plugin Overview](https://dukt.net/analytics)